jxkx1/jxkx1.github.io/_includes/about/en.md

 Hi there, I'm **Andrew Currie** (aka **jxkxl**).

-- 🎓 I am a final-year student at [SETU Carlow](https://setu.ie/).
+- 🎓 I graduated from [SETU Carlow](https://setu.ie/) with a 1:1 honours degree in Cybercrime and IT Security.
-- 💼 I’m currently working on building a solid portfolio.
+- 💼 I'm currently working at ReliaQuest as a cybersecurity professional.
 - 🌟 I will never say no to a cool project.

 ## Fun Facts